irmen/bouldercaves/README.md

 ## Objective and rules of the game

-Collect enough diamonds to open the exit to go to the next level!
+- Collect enough diamonds to open the exit to go to the next level!
-Extra diamonds grant bonus points, and time left is added to your score as well.
+- Extra diamonds grant bonus points, and time left is added to your score as well.
-Avoid monsters or use them to your advantage.
+- Avoid monsters or use them to your advantage.
-Some brick walls are not simply what they seem.
+- Some brick walls are not simply what they seem.
+- Amoeba grows and grows but it is often worthwhile to contain it.

-'Intermission' levels are bonus stages where you have one chance to complete them.
+- *Intermission* levels are bonus stages where you have one chance to complete them.
 You won't lose a life here if you die.

 ## Controls

-The game is controlled via the keyboard.
+You control the game via the keyboard:

-- Cursorkeys UP, DOWN, LEFT, RIGHT: move the hero.
+- Cursorkeys UP, DOWN, LEFT, RIGHT: move your hero.
 - with SHIFT: grab or push something in adjacent place without moving yourself.
 - ESC: lose a life and restart the level.
 When game over, returns to title screen.
 - F1: start a new game.
-Also skips waiting for popup screens.
+Also skips the popup screen wait.
 - F5: cheat and add an extra life.
 - F6: cheat and add 10 seconds extra time.
 - F7: cheat and skip to the next level.